 ACADEMICS

 At The Harbor Academy, we believe that education is more than the regurgitation of facts.
-Students should have a well-rounded, in-depth experience that fully equips them for not only their academic futures, but their lives beyond high school.
+Students should have a well-rounded, in-depth experience that fully equips them for not only their academic futures, but their lives beyond secondary (6-12) school.
 We also believe that education is not a one-size-fits all experience.
 Students are unique and therefore require and deserve unique experiences.
 The Harbor Academy has a three-pronged approach (Trident of Academic Success) to creating those unique experiences for our students through standardized learning, individualized learning, and place-based learning practices.

 The Anchor Program